 I think it helped that in the days leading up to the party, I explained to them over and over that we will have our own fun food at the party and that our bodies are not ready for party food just yet – it would give us a sore tummy and make us sick.
 It was more with Mr 4 that I had these conversations with and thankfully Mr 2 copied his brother by steering clear of the party food in favour of their GAPS lunch boxes.

 In stage 3, to make the kid’s meals a little more enticing, I pulled out my bento supplies and had some fun!
 The kids loved these heart shaped pancakes…

 First, I cooked the pancakes (I followed a recipe from 30 Days On GAPS Intro Handbook) then used a cookie cutter to cut the pancakes into little hearts.
 I served the pancakes on a heart shaped plate, along with mashed avocado (which I also thinned with some stock), homemade burgers with cute food picks and cooked vegetables.

-After seeing incredible results early on, Mr 2's skin started to break out again.
-We're not sure whether it was food related or a die-off reaction (which is when all harmful bacteria "die off" and release their toxins as a result.
+After seeing incredible results early on, Mr 2′s skin started to break out again.
+We’re not sure whether it was food related or a die-off reaction (which is when all harmful bacteria “die off” and release their toxins as a result.
 You can read more here).
-We spent an extra few days on Stage 3, ensuring that we experienced maximum benefit before progressing onto the 4th stage - be sure to subscribe to receive all updates delivered FREE to your inbox - Click Here to Subscribe!
+We spent an extra few days on Stage 3, ensuring that we experienced maximum benefit before progressing onto the 4th stage.

 All the recipes in my book The Grain Free Lunch Box are Grain, Nut, Dairy and Refined Sugar Free and are all GAPS Legal.
 The Grain Free Lunch Box will help you prepare balanced lunch boxes while adhereing to The GAPS Diet protocol.
-Click here to download The Grain Free Lunch Box now.
+Click here to learn more about The Grain Free Lunch Box.